julien01A/Amoros-Fattar-2024---Reassessment-of-the-genetic-basis-of-natural-rifampin-resistance-in-the-genus-/README.md

-# Reassessment of the genetic basis of natural rifampin resistance in the genus Rickettsia, Amoros & Fattar et al. 2024
+# Reassessment of the genetic basis of natural rifampin resistance in the genus *Rickettsia*, Amoros & Fattar et al. 2024

 In this study, we investigate the natural resistance patterns of *Rickettsia* species to rifampin.
 To do it, we first evaluate the rifampin effect on the Rickettsia lusitaniae R-Om strain using qPCR.
 Then, we proceed comparative genomic analysis to explore the genetic basis of natural rifampin resistance.